dma-neves/VHDL_ALU/README.md

 # VHDL_ALU

 **Description:**
-  - Simple ALU for a hypothetical CPU made in VHDL, devoleped using the Xilinx ISE tool.
+  - Simple ALU for a hypothetical CPU made in VHDL implicitly using logic gates and a structural (instead of high level behavioral) description.
+Devoleped using the Xilinx ISE tool.
   - The ALU will have 2 8bit input numbers A and B and a 3bit OpCode opc.
   - As outputs the system will have a 8bit number result and 3 flags (overflow, negative and zero)